 "Birds of different feathers do not flock together." or

 "People with different values can hardly work together or become friends."

 Of course this is up to you.
-You can be friends with those who have completely opposite moral ethics and thoughts from yours, to expand your worldview or to have a really good debate!
+You can be friends with those who have completely opposite or different moral ethics and thoughts from yours, to expand your worldview or to have a really good debate!
 I personally still find that it’s healthy to have at least one or two persons in your life, who show genuine kindness and understanding, who share similar integrity, and who love and support you.